Lockdown 2020 (and now 2021) is a real bitch for gym lovers like me.

 And yes, my three kids seemed to be every-fucking-where!

-You might be able to psyche yourself up for a huge deadlift whilst the Rocky IV soundtrack is blasting at 1000 decibels, but it takes another level of drive and determination to conjure up the same level of motivation before a set of burpees while Peppa Pig resonates through your skull and another big pile of washing is staring right at you.
+On top of that, I was also dealing with the eternal suck of switching from gym-based workouts to home workouts.
+Trust me, they’re not the same.
+You might be able to psyche yourself up for a huge deadlift whilst the Rocky IV soundtrack is blasting at 1000 decibels in the gym, but it takes a different kind of drive to psyche yourself up for another set of burpees while Peppa Pig resonates through your skull and a huge pile of washing stares you down from across the room.

-So yeah, you’re not alone!
+So no, you’re not alone!

 Russ Says: “Listen To Jon Bon Jovi!”